-She also happens to be a patient of Dr. Melfi’s, which should be cause for warning signs.
+She also happens to be a patient of Dr. Melfi’s, which should be an immediate red flag.
 Tony meets her in a scheduling mix-up, and the fatal attraction is evident, to us the audience and especially to Melfi.
 But patient-client privilege means that their toxic affair is given free rein to blossom, and even those ducks from the pilot can’t save Tony now.

 Of course, this is just the beginning of the relationship between Tony and Gloria.
-Tony doesn’t yet realize that he is drawn to her through his own Oedipal desires.
-The pair are in the honeymoon phase right now — fucking on the Stugots without a care in the world.
-The marina is an isolated home away from home; a break from reality.
+The couple are in their honeymoon phase right now — fucking on the Stugots without a care in the world.
+The marina provides an isolated home away from home; a break from reality.
 That the episode ends with ducks quacking along the pier, with the black Mercedes SL500 in the foreground, suggests that Tony may be going off the deep end — right now, he doesn’t give a shit about family.

 - Tony offers to walk Melfi to her car, considering that it is after hours.
 Melfi declines, but later admits to Dr. Kupferberg that she almost broke down in tears at the mere suggestion.
 Rape trauma isn’t something that easily goes away, and nowhere is this more evident than when Melfi admits it – “I was raped, Elliot.”

 - In the age of the #MeToo movement, Jackie Jr.’s a dead man.

 - I’d categorize this as a Thanksgiving episode if only for the greatness of that dinner scene.
 The banter around the table (and earlier during the football games) between all the family members is hilarious.
 Gives everyone an opportunity to shine — Tony, Carm, AJ, Meadow, Chris, Adriana, Carm’s parents, Janice and even her narcoleptic born-again boyfriend, Aaron.